Note: This post was originally published on 5/5/2020 and was updated on 10/12/2020.

 Case Studies and News

-Usually a feed from a marketing blog, many partner pages surface extra details about their partner programs, like Drift does above.
+Usually a feed from a marketing blog, many partner pages surface extra details about their partner programs, like Mixpanel does above.

 List of logos of existing partners and integrations

-There are two kinds of social proof on partner pages.
+There are three kinds of social proof on partner pages.
 One approach, like the above example from Shutterstock, is to include the logos of prominent partners.
 Another is...

 Testimonials from partners with headshots